Year 4 2022 - 2023

 Term 1 - Autumn

-In Autumn Term our topic is 'All Around the World' - a geography based topic, discovering new facts about the world, northern and southern hemispheres, lines of latitude and longitude and locating areas of similar environmental regions.
+In Autumn Term, we will be focusing on 'All Around the World' - a geography based topic, discovering new facts about the world, northern and southern hemispheres, lines of latitude and longitude and locating areas of similar environmental regions.
 We use atlases, globes and digital mapping to locate countries, continents and oceans.
 Even learning a catchy song!

-In Literacy, we write the narrative to a picture book which gives enormous scope to look at improving sentence structure and language.
-This includes drama techniques which help the children to immerse themselves in the story and the use of ipads to write part of the story as a comic strip.
-We also cover instructional writing, and poetry.
+In Literacy we write adventure openings based on a text free book, which gives enormous scope to look at improving sentence structure and language.
+This includes drama techniques which help the children to immerse themselves in the story and the use of technology to create an immersive storytelling experience.
+We also cover Newspaper reports and Kenning Poetry, amongst other text types.

 In Numeracy, we continue to develop our knowledge of place value, (moving to 4 digit numbers), the four number operations and measurement - using these skills to problem solve and carry out investigations.
 We spend time learning our times tables in a variety of ways.